-Francisco orators were procial west of the Rockies could whip Japan west of the Rockles could waip Japan into a jelly.
-Presumably they can whip the United States into a jelly too.
+"Ten days or so ago conservative an Francisco or and the other States hat 'California and the other States west of the Rockies could whip Japan Presumably they can west of the Rockles could whip Japan into a jelly.
+Presumably they con-whip the United States into a jelly too.
 They may be compelled to do it if the President and Congress and the Su-preme Court do not toe the scratch.
-The nation is again free to face with a crists.
+The nation is again free to face with a crisis.
 No more serious situation has confronted the Federal authorities since Captain Streeter, of Chicago, withdrew from the United States and set up a free and independent government on the lake front."

-"What is the world coming to?" asks the New York.
-Not to stop anyhow,

-Those Birds who claim the entire water front of Oakland, Berkeley and Alameda must be water fowl.
+"What is the world coming to "" asks the New York.
+Not to stop anyhow.
+Aircody people are tiring of their New Year resolutions and custing them into the waste basket.
+Those Birds who claim the entire water front of Oakland, Berkeley and Alameda must he water fowl.
 That bomb outrage on President Rushton of the Fourth Street National